pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 # Interlude: Hierarchical Models with Bambi

 While we're fitting these models directly within PyMC there is an alternative bayesian multi-level modelling package, Bambi which is built on top of the PyMC framework.
 Bambi is optimised in a number of ways for fitting hierarchical Bayesian models including the option for specifying the model structure using formulas.
 We'll demonstrate briefly how to fit the last model using this syntax.

+The formula specification uses `1` to denote an intercept term and a conditional `|` operator to denote a subject level parameter combined with the global parameter of the same type in the manner specified above.

 ```{code-cell} ipython3
 formula = "alcuse ~ 0 + 1 + age_14 + coa + cpeer + age_14:coa + age_14:cpeer + (1 + age_14 | id)"